awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 ### Modify the Instance Scale\-In Protection Setting for a Group<a name="instance-protection-modify"></a>

 You can enable or disable the instance scale\-in protection setting for an Auto Scaling group\.
+When the instance scale\-in protection setting is enabled, all new instances launched after enabling it will have instance scale\-in protection enabled\.
+Previously launched instances are not protected from scale in unless you enable the instance scale\-in protection setting for each instance individually\.

 **To change the instance scale\-in protection setting for a group \(console\)**